David M. Smith (virologist): Early career

 Smith earned his BS in biology (summa cum laude) in 1992 from the University of Tennessee, Chattanooga, and his MD from East Tennessee State University College of Medicine in Johnson City in 1996.
 He then moved to the University of California San Diego (UC San Diego), where he completed his internship and residency (1999), chief residency (2000), a fellowship in infectious diseases (2003), and earned his MAS in clinical research (2005).
 Smith is board certified in infectious diseases, and a Fellow of both the American College of Physicians and the Infectious Diseases Society of America.
 In 2015, he was elected to the American Society for Clinical Investigation.

 In 2003, Smith was appointed assistant adjunct professor of medicine at UC San Diego.
 He was promoted to associate professor of medicine in residence in 2009, and named co-director of the San Diego Center for AIDS Research (SD CFAR) in 2014.
 He was promoted to professor in 2013 and then vice chair of faculty in 2016.
 In 2017, Smith began his service as chief of the Division of Infectious Diseases and Global Public Health, where he oversees more than 100 faculty.

-In addition to his academic and administrative appointments at UC San Diego, Smith helped found in 2001 and continues to serve as medical director of The Night Clinic of Family Health Centers of San Diego.
+In addition to his academic and administrative appointments at UC San Diego, in 2001 Smith helped found The Night Clinic of Family Health Centers of San Diego, where he continues to serve as medical director.
 The Night Clinic provides culturally competent medical care to gay men and transgender individuals.
 He has also served the VA San Diego Healthcare System since 2005 as a staff physician and director of the HIV/HCV and HIV/HPV Co-infections Clinics.